Inter Club Pro-Am Foursomes Tournament Conditions

 1. The Tournament shall be Foursomes Match Play off handicap.

-2. The Tournament shall be open to Clubs affiliated to the Leicestershire & Rutland Golf Union.
+2. The Tournament shall be open to Clubs affiliated to the Leicestershire & Rutland Golf Limited.

 3. A team shall consist of two players, an Amateur and a Professional or Assistant Professional.
 The Amateur shall be a playing member of the club from which he is entered.
 The Professional or Assistant Professional must be a member of the Leicestershire & Rutland Professional Golfers Association and be attached to the same Club.